roppa/tezmania/learning/README.md

 ## Forging

-Forging basically means converting information into binary, in a structure that is used in peer-to-peer messaging.
+Forging basically means converting information into binary (serialising), in a structure that is used in peer-to-peer messaging.

 ## Smart Contracts